ibm-cloud-docs/resiliency/services/postgresql.md

 ### Additional DR considerations

 Keep in mind that when a database is deleted the associated backups are deleted as well.
+For a limited time a deleted database can be reclaimed - see [What happens to the backups if I accidentally delete an instance?](/docs/cloud-databases?topic=cloud-databases-faq-backups).

 It is not possible to copy backups off the {{site.data.keyword.cloud_notm}} so consider using the database specific tools for additional backup.
-It may be required to recover from malicious deletion/reclamation of a database.
-Carefully manage the IAM for critical resources.
-It may be possible to restore a database [using resource reclamations](/docs/account?topic=account-resource-reclamation)
+It may be required to recover from malicious database deletion followed by a reclamation-delete of a database.
+Careful management of IAM access to databases can help reduce exposure to this problem.

 ## IBM disaster recovery
 {: #postgresql-ibm-disaster-recovery}